mohomad-nizlan/BookWorld-Frontend/README.md

-📚 <b>BookWorld</b>
+<h2>📚 BookWorld</h2>he>

-BookWorld is a front-end website for an online bookstore, built with HTML, CSS, and vanilla JavaScript as part of a 1st-year academic project.
+BookWorld is a front-end website for an online bookstore, built with HTML, CSS, and JavaScript as part of a 1st-year academic project.
 It demonstrates foundational web development and responsive design practices.
 The site now also includes stationery items, gifts, and cards alongside books.

-🌐 <h2>Features</h2>
+<h2>🌐 Features</h2>

 📖 Book listings with images
 ✍️ Stationery items with images